 Policies Applying to the Minor in Mathematics

-- A student who enters NYU with 16+ credits of MATH-UA test and/or transfer course credit must still take at least two (2) MATH-UA courses at NYU CAS.
+A student who enters NYU with 16+ credits of MATH-UA test and/or transfer course credit must still take at least two (2) MATH-UA courses at NYU CAS to complete the minor.

 Required Coursework in CAS (-UA) for all Majors and Minors in Courant

-At least half of the courses applied to the Courant requirements of the CAS majors and minors in Computer Science and in Mathematics (including joint programs) must be CSCI-UA and MATH-UA courses taken in New York or at NYU study away sites.
+At least half of the courses applied to the Courant requirements of the CAS majors and minors in Computer Science and in Mathematics (including joint programs) must be CSCI-UA and MATH-UA courses taken in New York City or at NYU study away sites.
 This is a built-in limit on how many courses students may take in these subjects that are (for example) sponsored by NYU Abu Dhabi and NYU Shanghai under CS-UH, MATH-UH, CENG-SHU, CSCI-SHU, and MATH-SHU.
-Internal and external transfers must pay close attention to this policy, but it also applies to students who matriculate as first-years.
+Internal and external transfer students must pay close attention to this policy, but it also applies to students who matriculate as first years.
 The usual CAS policies on -UA residency for the baccalaureate degree still apply.